Liam-PushON/Smarty-Shopware-Plugins/README.md

 return='link'
 return='image'
 ```
-Note that this is converted into a numeric value so
+Note that this is converted into a numeric value so:
 ```return=0 can be used in place of return='name'```
 AND
 ```return=1 can be used in place of return='link'```
 AND
 ```return=2 can be used in place of return='image'```
 ####index
 An integer greaater than 0 (> 0)
 ####id